A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Localisation on the Sphere

-Instead of applying the Borsuk-Ulam Theorem in the proof of Lemma \ref{genlova} we can use the more powerful Gromov-Borsuk-Ulam Theorem which is stated and proved in \cite{memwst}.
-The Gromov-Borsuk-Ulam Theorem provides a convex partition $\mathcal{CP}^{\leq k}$ for every continuous map $f:\mathbb{S}^n\to\mathbb{R}^k$ where $k<n$ and a point $z\in\mathbb{R}^k$ such that $f^{-1}(z)$ intersects the maximum points of the density of the convexely-derived-measures associated to the partition.
-A drop in the dimension $k$ is possible if we do not assume that for every cut, the volume of the convex sets has to be preserved.
+\begin{remark} \begin{itemize} \item The proof of Lemma \ref{genlova} suggests that for any partition $\Pi\in\mathcal{CP}^{\leq 1}$ satisfying the conclusion of this lemma, there exists a sequence $\{\delta_i\}$, where for every $i\in\mathbb{N}$, $\delta_i>0$ and such that $\lim_{i\to\infty}\delta_i=0$, a sequence $\Pi_i\in\mathcal{CP}^{\leq n}$ such that the vague limit (in the sense of vague limit of measures) of the sequence $\Pi_i$ is equal to $\Pi$.
+Furthermore, for every $i\in\mathbb{N}$, every element of $\Pi_i$ is a $(1,\delta_i)$-pancake for (at least) a $1$-needle in $\Pi$. \item We should keep in mind that the partition $\Pi\in \mathcal{CP}^{\leq 1}$ can be constructed by choosing the family of cutting hemi-spheres $\{x^{\vee}_i\}$ such that all the vectors $x_i$ belong to a sphere of dimension $k$ provided $k\geq 2$.
+This has two benefits: \begin{itemize} \item The partition obtained in Lemma \ref{genlova} is \emph{not} unique.
+Indeed we can define the \emph{cutting maps} to be defined on any $\mathbb{S}^k\subset \mathbb{S}^n$, provided $k\geq 2$. \item We can choose the \emph{direction} of the cuts by appropriately choosing the sphere $\mathbb{S}^k$ from which we define the \emph{cutting maps}.
+This fact will become very useful in the proof of Theorem \ref{main}. \end{itemize} \item Instead of applying the Borsuk-Ulam Theorem in the proof of Lemma \ref{genlova} we can use the more powerful Gromov-Borsuk-Ulam Theorem which is stated and proved in \cite{memwst}.
+The Gromov-Borsuk-Ulam Theorem provides a convex partition $\mathcal{CP}^{\leq k}$ for every continuous map $f:\mathbb{S}^n\to\mathbb{R}^k$ where $k<n$ and a point $z\in\mathbb{R}^k$ such that $f^{-1}(z)$ intersects the maximum points of the density of the convexly-derived-measures associated to the partition.
 Therefore by applying the Gromov-Borsuk-Ulam Theorem directly for the map $f:\mathbb{S}^n\to \mathbb{R}^2$ defined by